12beesinatrenchcoat/12beesinatrenchcoat/README.md

 ## 🔭 i’m currently working on
 ~~Probably~~ a lot of schoolwork.
 Oh, and also [slabbot](https://github.com/AndyThePie/slabbot) - a Discord bot that really has no reason to exist.
-But it's to work on!
+But it's fun to work on!

 ## 🌱 i’m currently learning
 Whatever the current topic is in school.